digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.pma.2022.11.03.md

 To be tested and compared with @edouardbruelhart implementation.
 Its there https://gist.github.com/Maarrk/01172c1689897979b944c05f8ca948b3

-Created the hooks and followed the tiuto.
+Created the hooks and followed the tuto.

 Lets try this now